 In the summer term parents receive a written report.
 Also we hold an Open Afternoon when parents can share curriculum projects and work, enjoy entertainments and festivals.

 From time to time we also hold family curriculum events to support understanding of new initiatives and curriculum issues, such as phonics and reading.

-We send home a monthly newsletter to keep parents informed about important events and happenings in school.
+From time to time, we send home a newsletter to keep parents informed about important events and happenings in and around school.
 Our website is also updated regularly and features lots of information about our school and includes copies of recent letters home.

 Parents are always welcome in school and help us in many ways, including;